 There’s something about suicide that makes losing a loved one especially hard.
 My mind ruminates on what I could have done to help her.
 Knowing that someone that loving, caring, and fun could have such tumultuous pain below the surface is hard to grasp.
 And forgiving myself for not being there for her is a process.
 I’ve lost others in my life to suicide.
 My brother died when I was only a teenager.
 And as I’ve talked with others, I’m surprised to hear how many people have stories of close loved ones who have committed suicide.
 It leaves a trail of pain and grief behind it because unlike a death from an illness, a suicide leaves everyone around that person feeling like…what could I have done to prevent this?

-I read recently that as many as 90% of suicides are attributable to a mental health issue.
+I read recently that nearly 50% of suicides are attributable to a mental health issue.
 I know we’re learning more and more about mental illnesses and how to treat them.
 I talked with Dr. Greger recently (he’s coming up soon on the Namely Marly podcast), and he talked about the role of diet in helping with depression.
 I’ve also read that Rose Root can have an impact on some people suffering from depression.

 I believe strongly in medical interventions.
 But understanding how diet and exercise combined with medical treatment and therapy (and sometimes even hospitalization) can help a person recover from a mental illness is so important.

 In the meantime, if someone you love suffers from depression and/or hints at suicide, there are resources that can help.
 Learn about the signs of suicide and hotlines for suicide prevention.
 Here are a few that I’ve learned about:

 - The Trevor Project — Crisis intervention and suicide prevention for LGBTQ youth

 In closing we say goodbye to our dear friend.
 And take comfort in the memory of the wonderful times we had when she was here.

 I change that quote to say: How lucky I am to have someone who makes saying goodbye so hard.